Ginger is one of the most common condiments.

 The investigations into ginger as a potential prostate cancer treatment continue, yet research has shown that bioactive compounds have anti-cancer in ginger.

-Research has shown by the age 60, 50% of men will have some signs of BPH (benign prostatic hyperplasia).
+Research has shown by the age of 60, 50% of men will have some signs of BPH (benign prostatic hyperplasia).

 While it’s important to note that an enlarged prostate doesn’t necessarily mean you will be diagnosed with prostate cancer, it could be a result of BPH.
 This stands for Benign Prostatic Hyperplasia and can result in painful and embarrassing symptoms, including a frequent and urgent need to urinate.